anbreaker/anbreaker/README.md

-## Hi there 👋, I'm learning Frontend and backend web 🚀
+## Hi there 👋, I'm learning Frontend and Backend web 🚀

-#### I am Electromechanical but enthusiastic about new technologies
+#### My Name is Javier, aka anbreaker on web, I am Electromechanical but enthusiastic about new technologies

 I made these projects just to learn, I want to be a Full Stack web Developer